 - READ ALL SAFETY INSTRUCTIONS BEFORE USE AND FOLLOW COMPLETELY

 Wear safety goggles, gloves, respiratory protection and protective clothing.

 - PREPARE THE TUBE AND SEAL

 Cut the nozzle to desired bead size.
 Pierce the inner seal with a stiff wire or other similar object.
 Insert the cartridge into the caulking gun.
 Seal around unsightly cracks or spaces inside and outside the home.
 If using a caulk gun, squeeze with even, consistent pressure to control the rate at which the caulk leaves the tube.

 Use your gloved finger or a wet caulk-smoothing tool within two to five minutes of application.

 Adjust pressure to the gun so that the sealant is barely coming out of the tube.
 Replace the cap, or use a nail or similar object to seal the tube opening.
-To clean the area around the sealed joint, use soap and water when using an acrylic, and mineral spirits for silicone sealant; wipe excess material from tools and clean accordingly as well.
+To clean the area around the sealed joint, use mineral spirits for silicone sealants; wipe excess material from tools and clean accordingly as well.